niklr/vite-quota-bank/README.md

 	<img src="assets/app.gif" alt="VITE Quota Bank">
 </h1>

+## Features/requirements

+- A frontend for Quota Bank, where users can apply for Quota (the Quota Bank can set its own standards for who would be eligible)
+- Ability to lock VITE on behalf of said users
+- Display the amount of VITE in reserve, to be used for locking
+- A way to see which addresses received how much Quota
+- The Quota Bank needs to set its own policies for expiration of locking support (e.g., Quota will only be provided to applicants for two weeks)

 ## Current limitations

 This project was developed as part of the Gitcoin Grants Round 10 Hackathon taking place from Jun 16, 2021 to Jul 7, 2021.